colyseus/docs/docs/authentication/module.md

 !!!
 Note "This module supports 200+ OAuth 2.0 providers"
     This module leverages the hard work of [simov](https://github.com/simov/) on his [grant](https://github.com/simov/grant) open-source module, which supports 200+ OAuth 2.0 providers.

+    You may check the original [Grant Playground](https://grant.outofindex.com/) to experiment with scopes and OAuth configuration.

 #### Add OAuth Provider (via `auth.oauth.addProvider()`)

 | Argument | Description |